 One reason you want to build your plan this way is because you can document what you did and how you did it.
 Once you know it works and is creating breakeven consistently you want to pass it on to someone else.
 This is a sales specific example of what we describe in our eBook The Startup Guide to Small Business Growth and may help you understand how to apply this approach to other aspects of your fledgling business.

-Additionally, if you need help determining what to do I recommend taking a look at our online training course Calculating Your Revenue Engine’s Horsepower.
+Additionally, if you need help determining what to do I recommend taking a look at our online masterclass Tuning Your Revenue Engine.
 It will help you organize the thing necessary to put your overall plan together.